Jocapear/AdvancedProgramming/projects/project2/README.md

 To do this calculation I did a few experiments, to check if a W of 3 fits in a 4 you only need to check the 1 of the middle blocks, if you hace a W of 2 in a 4 you need to check the 2 middle blocks, looking for a patter here I decided to perform more cases(Remember that this is only for checking that a ship is not there):
-R W		R W		R W
+C W		C W		C W
 5 2	3	7 1	7	8 1 	8
 5 3	1	7 2	5	8 2	6
 5 4	1	7 3	3	8 3	4